 Brown and Stone were friends starting on the day in 1955 when Ralph Bass beat Henry to Macon, Georgia by a day and signed Brown to Federal Records.
-After Stone took James Brown’s “Please, Please, Please,” on the road with him while promoting his own million selling “Hearts of Stone” by Otis Williams and The Charms, and then got Brown a show at Ernie Busker’s Million Dollar Palms in Hallandale, and then got Brown several thousand dollars for its three night stand success, they were friends for life.
+After Stone took James Brown’s “Please, Please, Please,” on the road with him while promoting his own million selling “Hearts of Stone” by Otis Williams and The Charms, and then got Brown a show at Ernie Busker’s Million Dollar Palms in Hallandale, and then got Brown several thousand dollars for its three night and matinee success, they were friends for life.

 Soul Brother #1 always said, “There’s only one white man you trust, that’s Henry Stone.”